Effective January 3, 2014

 - Affiliates: ACA may share Information among its affiliates.

-- Conference and Roundtable Attendees.
-ACA may provide the names, titles, company names, addresses, phone information, and email addresses of conference or roundtable attendees to current, past, or prospective conference or roundtable attendees, exhibitors, sponsors, or co-sponsors.
+- Conference and Digital Marketing Event Attendees.
+ACA may provide the names, titles, company names, addresses, phone information, and email addresses of conference, roundtable, and digital marketing event attendees to current, past, or prospective conference or roundtable attendees, exhibitors, sponsors, or co-sponsors.

 Accessing, Changing or Deleting Your Personal Information

-ACA allows you to make a request to correct inaccuracies in or make other changes or delete your Information by contacting ACA at (301) 495-7850 or sending an email to email@example.com.
-In addition, you may correct inaccuracies in or make other changes or delete your Information collected through ACA Insight by updating your account in the My Profile section of www.acainsight.com or sending an email to firstname.lastname@example.org.
+ACA allows you to make a request to correct inaccuracies in or make other changes or delete your Information by contacting ACA at (301) 495-7850 or sending an email to firstname.lastname@example.org.
 ACA will use commercially reasonable efforts to promptly accommodate such requests.

 Choices for Use or Sharing of Certain Information